SaschaWillems/ModernVkTriangle/README.md

 ### Submit command buffers

 In order to execute the commands we just recorded we need to submit the command buffer to a matching queue.
-In a real-world application it's not uncommon that have multiple queues of different types and also more complex submission patterns.
+In a real-world application it's not uncommon to have multiple queues of different types and also more complex submission patterns.
 But we only use graphics commands (no compute or ray tracing) and as such also only have a single graphics queue to which we submit our current frame's command buffer:

 ```cpp
 VkPipelineStageFlags waitStages = VK_PIPELINE_STAGE_COLOR_ATTACHMENT_OUTPUT_BIT;